 Morgy literally ran in my garage door and moved in.
 So I didn’t buy her, she moved in of her own accord.
 Despite really searching, I never found her previous owner so I don’t know a lot about her history.
 I know from her legband that she was a wild caught bird put into the pet trade at some stage.
 She wasn’t tame, but she did talk.
 At the time an untamed legally trapped wild caught galah retailed for about AUD $50; financially speaking she was easy to replace and probably not valued by her previous owner.
 I wasn’t really shocked that no one seemed to be looking for such a ‘bitey’ vicious bird.

-I knew my neighbours had seen her being chased by cats in the weeks previous to running into my garage and that she hadn’t coped in the wild probably because she hadn’t been wild for many years.
-She settled in to the cage I bought with an almost audible sigh of relief.
-Finally the stupid human had worked out that she was supposed to sit in a cage and get a bowl of food.
+I knew my neighbors had seen her being chased by cats in the weeks previous to running into my garage and that she hadn’t coped in the wild probably because she hadn’t been wild for many years.
+She settled into the cage I bought with an almost audible sigh of relief.
+Finally, the stupid human had worked out that she was supposed to sit in a cage and get a bowl of food.

 Patty has already done a comprehensive post on Birds That Don’t Play With Toys.
 Morgy however, didn’t fit any of the profiles described in that blog.
 Morgy showed no fear response to toys, she knew how to play (I worked on that), it wasn’t just disinterest because she was offered a wide variety of toys.
 The difference with Morgy was that she was almost catatonic.
 I could do pretty much anything to her environment and food and she’d just sit on the one perch and stare off into space, or sleep.